FMCSA and DOT regulations

 A Conditional rating means one or more critical safety standards are not met.
 The required repair or corrective action should be taken immediately, as trucks may be frequently stopped for roadside inspections.

 A complete failure in compliance leads to an Unsatisfactory rating.
-Failure to maintain safety controls may lead to the cancellation of the license, and therefore, it is important to maintain safety controls in order to stay in business.
+Failure to maintain safety controls may lead to the cancellation of the license, and therefore, it is important to maintain safety controls to stay in business.

 Carriers failed to comply with safety standards in 5,955 cases.